 - Social distancing within stores: some retailers also created physical mechanisms so that shoppers could remain the recommended six feet away from each other, creating longer lines within the store and increasing wait times

 - Staff reductions: some retailers are protecting their workforce by having fewer employees on the floor to help customers find items and make purchases

 Factoring in other data sets (such as point-of-sale data) on a store-by-store basis, or aggregating to the brand or regional level, could help confirm to what extent these are true.
 In any case, we can conclude that in general, people are largely following recommended policies, and shopping smarter rather than continuing to “panic-buy”:

 We know that industries do not perform uniformly across geographies.
 In the same vein, we expect that certain geographies will recover in certain industries sooner or later than others.
 Uptick in activity for some areas can be harbingers for an overall recovery for a given industry.

-We highly encourage users to engage with the new Scoreboard and send us feedback about what’s working and what insights your organization still needs to see.
+We highly encourage users to engage with the new Scoreboard and let us know what’s working and what insights your organization still needs to see.
 In the coming days and weeks we’ll be adding features and making improvements with the ultimate aspiration of providing the retail industry — who employ many millions of people — with the right information at the right time, allowing them to shore up their businesses and keep their staffs, and their communities, strong.

 But we’re just getting started.